 When every word counts, rely on a proven translator for your Korean legal translation needs.

-I work with attorneys, companies, investors, and individuals on countless legal matters, both large and small.
+I support attorneys, companies, investors, and individuals with Korean legal translation services on business-legal matters, both large and small.

 “I hired Korean Consulting & Translation Service, Inc. to help me translate divorce documents.
 I even had them do a little investigative work and call relatives of the lady I needed to send the documents to so that she would know they were coming.
 I was very pleased with their service.
 They were on time and on budget.”Anthony S. (Attorney – Clifton, Texas)

 My background and experience in Korean legal translation

 Korean business-legal translation refers to translating business documents related to legal matters.
 A good translator is familiar with legal concepts and also understands the business environment in which the legal matter takes place.

 Thanks to my deep background in Korean business, I am familiar with and clearly translate business concepts in Korean documents.
 As a result, my clients fully understand these materials and can achieve their business and legal outcomes.